warestack/terraform-gcp-compute-instance/README.md

 ### Provision Infra using GitOps

 1. Encode the file's content in `BASE64` format and store it as a secret named `GCP_TF_SA_CREDS_BASE64` on GitHub, in a new Github environment with protection rules is preferred.
-See the following [link](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment) for setting a new Github env.
+See the following [link](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment) for setting a new Github environment.
 If you do so, make sure that the right environment is defined in the main workflow.

 ```bash